lupyuen/lupyuen.github.io/src/pinephone2.md

 1.  _Why not spend a bit more time on PinePhone or PinePhone Pro?_

-    I'm already in my fifties and I have severe hypertension...
+    I'm already in my fifties and I have severe hypertension (when I get stressed)...

     I'm carefully planning my remaining days as IoT Techie and Educator :-)